chuckwolber/cctools/ccct/README.md

 stores the results in a Google spreadsheet.

 ## Overview
-This tool is very narrowly constructed to parse QFX or OFX files that contain credit card transactions (e.g. `<ACCTTYPE>CREDITLINE`), categorize them, and then store the results in a Google spreadsheet for further analysis.
+This tool is narrowly constructed to parse QFX or OFX files that contain credit card transactions (e.g. `<ACCTTYPE>CREDITLINE`), categorize them, and then store the results in a Google spreadsheet for further analysis.

 ### Features
 * User defined categories (See: `--alloc-columns`).